 In the Name field, enter a name for the token:

 Note the token value on the “Token has been created successfully” page.
 This token value is needed for the connector configuration later.

 Install the connector through the Confluent Hub Client.

 # run from your Confluent Platform installation directory confluent-hub install splunk/kafka-connect-splunk:latest

-Start Confluent Platform.
+Start the Confluent Platform.

 Produce test data to the

 echo event 1 | confluent produce splunk-qs echo event 2 | confluent produce splunk-qs